DCC-EX/WebThrottle-EX/README.md

       and see commands being sent to the log window, you can skip to the operation section.

 To get started, connect your EX-CommandStation to a computer that has a USB port and have a compatible browser installed.
 Use a USB serial cable from your computer to the serial connector on the Arduino.
-Visit DCC-EX.github.io/WebThrottle-EX/ to start using the software.
+Visit our [EX-WebThrottle](https://dcc-ex.com/WebThrottle-EX) page to start using this program.

 Alternatively, you can download the zip file found in the releases section and extract it.
-Click on the "index.html" or "exwebthrotle.html" file to load the webpage.
-This method is only recommended if you need a specific version as it won't be auto-updated.
+Click on the "index.html" file to load the webpage.
+This method is only recommended if you need a specific version, or will be using it on a computer that does not have internet access.
+Note: it won't be auto-updated if new versions become available.

 ## Operation